palantir/gradle-baseline/README.md

 3. For repos that use 'snapshot' style testing, it's convenient to have a single command to accept the updated snapshots after a code change.
 This plugin ensures that if you run tests with `./gradlew test -Drecreate=true`, the system property will be passed down to the running Java process (which can be detected with `Boolean.getBoolean("recreate")`).

+## com.palantir.baseline-immutables

+This plugin enables incremental compilation for the [Immutables](http://immutables.github.io/) annotation processor.

+This plugin adds the `-Aimmutables.gradle.incremental` compiler arg to the compile Java task for any source set whose annotation processor configuration contains the Immutables annotation processor.

+For more details, see the Immutables incremental compilation [tracking issue](https://github.com/immutables/immutables/issues/804).

 ## com.palantir.baseline-fix-gradle-java (off by default)